This is the online version our newsletter. You can download the print version here.

 - Band, chorus and orchestra starting in third grade

 - Athletic teams and intramurals for students in grades 7-12

 - Community Schools initiatives at seven schools: Arbor Hill, Giffen, North Albany, Schuyler, Sheridan Prep, TOAST and Tony Clement.

 - Advanced Placement, International Baccalaureate and University in the High School courses at Albany High

-- AVID college- and career-readiness programs at the high school and middle schools
+- AVID college- and career-readiness programs, high school and middle school

-- All current CTE pathways at Albany High’s Abrookin Career and Technical Center
+- CTE pathways at Albany High’s Abrookin Career and Technical Center

 - Albany Marching Falcons band and color guard (including winter guard and indoor percussion ensemble)